pingcap/docs/how-to/get-started/quick-start-with-tidb.md

 > **Note:**
 >
-> It is not recommended to deploy TiDB for production environments with the above three methods.
-Instead, you can [deploy TiDB using TiUP](/how-to/deploy/orchestrated/tiup.md).
+> For production environments, **do not** deploy TiDB with the following three methods.
+Instead, it is recommended that you [deploy TiDB using TiUP](/how-to/deploy/orchestrated/tiup.md).

 ## Try out TiDB with one click using TiDB-Wasm